Q\ What is the general purpose of the DIS internship program in Copenhagen?

 Please note that the travel stipend will probably not cover all of your expenses, but will provide some substantial help.
 You are expected to finance the remaining costs yourself.

-As soon as a future intern has signed the contract it is encouraged that you start to look for an airfare as prices will increase the closer you get to your start date.
+As soon as an incoming intern has signed the contract it is encouraged that you start to look for flights, as prices will increase the closer you get to your start date.
 The expenses will be refunded to you by DIS after you have started work in Copenhagen.
 Therefore, remember to save all receipts to receive the reimbursement.